Norco Fluid HT 1 Review

 Should I Buy This Bike?

 Do you like the idea of a gravity-oriented enduro bike?
-Does the idea of a full suspension bike seem a little complicated and expensive?
+Does the idea of a full-suspension bike seem a little complicated and expensive?
 Good news, we tested a couple of excellent, aggressive, hardtails.
-The Whyte 901 and Commencal Meta HT AM are ripping bikes that blend the super-aggressive geometry with the simplicity of a hardtail.
-Both of these bikes are exceptionally confident at speed or on steep terrain.
-Given the downhill-oriented geometry, these bikes feel glued to the ground as the speedometer rises.
+The Rocky Mountain Growler, for example, is a ripping bike that blends the super-aggressive geometry with the simplicity of a hardtail.
+It is exceptionally confident at speed or on steep terrain.
+Given the downhill-oriented geometry, it feels glued to the ground as the speedometer rises.
 The downside is some awkward and bulky handling at slow speeds or in tight spaces.
 As one might expect, climbing is less efficient and requires a bit more energy compared to the other bikes we tested.
-Still, gravity fiends will love these bikes that both sell for around $1,500-$1,600 with solid components but without dropper posts.

 The Fluid HT is constructed out of good old-fashioned aluminum.
 Aluminum frames are less expensive and more resistant to rock strikes and crashes.
 The frame has a sleek and stealthy look that might be mistaken for a far more high-end bike at first glance.
 The Fluid HT can run 27.5+, 27.5, or 26+ wheels.
 26+ will lower your ride height slightly.
 Our bike came stock with 27.5+ wheels.
 One quirk about our test bike is that it has 141mm rear spacing.
 Not 142mm…141mm.